Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials

-In order to show that $T$ is actually a contraction on a neighbourhood of $\bar{u}$, we make use of the following statement, which is used in many computer-assisted proofs, and can be interpreted as a kind of Newton-Kantorovich theorem when its assumptions are expressed in terms of $F$ rather than $T$. \begin{thm} Let $T$ be as in~\eqref{eqn:T-def} and suppose that for some $Y, Z_1, Z_2, Z_3$
+In order to show that $T$ is actually a contraction on a neighbourhood of $\bar{u}$, we make use of the following statement, which is used in many computer-assisted proofs, and can be interpreted as a kind of Newton--Kantorovich theorem when its assumptions are expressed in terms of $F$ rather than $T$.